kumardss/MediaWatchListing/README.md

     `npm start`

-The repository has a branch for each video starting point.
-For example, the branch **02-01b** is used as the starting code for the video *02-01 NgModule and the root module*.
-You can checkout branches using `git checkout <branchname>` and not have to re-run `npm install` each time since you will remain in the same root folder.

 Note that the site will run using `lite-server` and will be served up at the following local address:
     http://localhost:3000

 *If you use a code editor that launches its own web server please note that it may run on a different port number.
 You will want to use `npm start` for this project.*

-## More Stuff
-Check out some of my [other courses on lynda.com](https://lynda.com/justinschwartzenberger).
-You can also [follow me on twitter](https://twitter.com/schwarty), or read [my blog](http://schwarty.com).